StefanGerrits2/Frontend-Applications/README.md

 The data I use is provided by an API.
 The API contains 700.000 objects.
 I have written SPARQL queries to get the objects that I want.

-I collect all toys which contains from a specific type the following data that I want:
+I collect all toys from specific categories:

+* Dolls
+* Toy animals
+* Board games
+* Toy cars

+These categories contain the following data that I get from the API:

 * Title
 * Culture